cripticism/PaymentProcessingService/README.md

 # PaymentProcessingService
-Personal project to create a service for managing payment transactions in a bank account.
+Project for creating a service that manages payment transactions in a bank account.